SamForrestB/samforrestb.github.io/_posts/2025-1-21-Building-the-Website.md

 layout: post
 title: Building the Website - Finally getting to work
 categories: [Project, IVRAR, Computer Science]
+excerpt: I've been putting it off for so long but its time to finally get this website up and running.
 ---

 I've been putting it off for so long but its time to finally get this website up and running.